ladybug-tools/spider/burning-manalemma-2017/README.md

 ### 2017-08-28 ~ Theo

 * Menu structure simplified.
-Still needs work though
+Still needs more work though
+* Adds the Temple as a parametric component
+	* Adjust overall Temple width and depth, individual timbers width and depth
+* Add more destinations

 ### 2017-08-27 ~ Theo